 4. Woes of a Company with a Lawsuit

-To make matters even worse for them, why would anyone want to buy a gun from a company with a class-action lawsuit, and who needs to recall that many Taurus pistols?
+To make matters even worse for them, why would anyone want to buy a gun from a company with a class-action lawsuit, that needs to recall that many Taurus pistols?
 I know many law enforcement officials who chose Taurus firearms.

 You know, because those accidental discharges that could have killed someone don't mean squat.
 And because companies recall products without defects all the time.